VPNL/TemporalChannels/README.md

 There is no need to model the baseline explicitly.
 That is, the code assumes a baseline condition for all times in which a stimulus is not shown.
 We recommend including a prolonged (≥ 12 s) baseline period immediately before each trial to enable use of trial averaging methods and associated plotting functions.

-### Modeling a region of interest using model_roi
+### Modeling a region of interest using tch_model_roi

-The `model_roi` wrapper function is used to fit and validate various temporal models to the mean time series of a region of interest in each session using the procedures described below:
+The `tch_model_roi` wrapper function is used to fit and validate various temporal models to the mean time series of a region of interest in each session using the procedures described below:

-1. An object `roi` of the class `ROI` is generated that loads, preprocesses, and organizes the run time series for a set of experiments in each session.
+1. An object `roi` of the class `tchROI` is generated that loads, preprocesses, and organizes the run time series for a set of experiments in each session.
 As explained in detail below `roi(1)` is an object containing model fits, and `roi(2)` is an object containing validation of those fits.
     1. Run time series averaged across all voxels in a region are stored in a 2D cell array `roi(1).run_avgs` with each row indexing a run and each column indexing a session (e.g., `roi(1).run_avgs(:, N)` contains all runs from the *N*-th session in the object).
     2. Storing time series in a cell array allows the code to accommodate runs with different durations as well as sessions with different numbers of runs.

-2. An object `model` of the class `ModelTS` is generated that creates channel predictors for a set of experiments in each session, where `model(1)` contains channel predictors for the data used to fit the model and `model(2)` contains channel predictors for the independent validation data.
+2. An object `model` of the class `tchModel` is generated that creates channel predictors for a set of experiments in each session, where `model(1)` contains channel predictors for the data used to fit the model and `model(2)` contains channel predictors for the independent validation data.
 The channel predictors are derived from the stimulus sequence and the model architecture.
     1. Run predictors are stored in a 2D cell array `model(1).run_preds` with each row indexing a run and each column indexing a session (e.g., `model(1).run_preds(:, N)` contains all run predictors for the *N*-th session in the object).
     2. Predictors are also generated for each trial type and stored in a 3D cell array `model(1).trial_preds` with each row indexing a trial type, each column indexing a session, and each slice indexing an experiment (e.g., `model(1).trial_preds(:, N, K)` contains predictors for each trial type in the *K*-th experiment of the *N*-th session).
 Be aware that trial predictors will vary across sessions for models with session-specific hyperparameters such as the CTS model.